Deadline for submissions is Monday, March 20

-Cleveland Public Theatre is planning the seventh annual STATION HOPE, a one night event of entertainment and art inspired by the history of St. John’s Church and the Underground Railroad, the repercussions of oppression, and contemporary struggles for social justice, on Saturday, May 2, 2020.
+Cleveland Public Theatre is planning the tenth annual STATION HOPE, a one-night event of entertainment and art inspired by the history of St. John’s Episcopal Church and the Underground Railroad, the repercussions of oppression and contemporary struggles for social justice on Saturday, May 27th, 2023.

 How Station Hope Works

 Audiences explore St. John’s campus on the corner of W 26th St. and Church Ave. with 30+ performances to choose from, attendees will encounter choirs, dance, theatre, intimate solo performance, and interactive art―all happening at the same time in multiple indoor and outdoor venues.

 Station Hope performances are 5–15 minutes in length and may be presented multiple times throughout the evening.
 Art installations will range from large to small depending on individual needs and space availability.

 Limited technical support is available to all lead artists.
 However, each space will have basic lighting and sound support.
 Elaborate, highly specific and proprietary technical needs are rarely offered.
 Station Hope prioritizes the performance and artistry above the use of elaborate technical elements.
 We ask artists to be resourceful and keep simplicity in mind, without compromising on quality and ingenuity.
 Artists are welcome to make physical plans for their space, but they must be ready to implement the plans with little time in the space and technical support from CPT.

 There will be a Stage Manager (if necessary) available for your venue, but lead artists should provide their own artistic collaborators and produce their individual performance or installation.
 CPT staff will be available for consultation and support where possible.